-The tapioca serves to thicken the stew as it cooks - you should not need to add any flour or anything else to thicken it.
+- The tapioca serves to thicken the stew as it cooks, so you should not need to add flour or anything else to thicken it.
 You can adjust the quantity of the tapioca if you prefer a thicker or thinner consistency to your stew.

 - Try to keep the lid of the crockpot on during cooking—no peeking!
 Crockpots lose heat quickly when the lid is removed, and this will increase the overall cooking time.